Ultrasonic Dental Instrument Cleaner with Uniform Sonication

 - Use an ultrasonic cleaning solution formulated for cleaning dental instruments.
 While one might think a disinfectant solution is ideal for such applications in fact a disinfectant can make contaminants such as proteins harder to remove.

-- Instead employ a detergent or enzyme solution for these applications such as MedClean C7 Ultrasonic Cleaning Solution diluted to 1 to 3 ounces per gallon of water or per instructions on the container.
+- Instead employ a detergent or enzyme solution for these applications.
+An example is MedClean C7 medical and surgical instrument cleaner diluted to 1 to 3 ounces per gallon of water.

-- Objects to be cleaned are placed in a mesh tray or basket that is suspended by its handles into the ultrasonic cleaning solution so that the instruments are fully immersed*.
+- Place the dental instruments* in a mesh basket and suspend it by its handles into the ultrasonic cleaning solution so that the instruments are fully immersed.